AbduselamNur/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 	* You can validate it by using this API
 	* If needed, you will need to update the hostname of your server

+### 1. Monitor some metrics

+Among the litany of data your monitoring service can report to you are system metrics.
+You can use these metrics to determine statistics such as reads/writes per second, which can help your company determine if/how they should scale.
+Set up some monitors within the Datadog dashboard to monitor and alert you of a few.
+You can read about the various system metrics that you can monitor here: System Check.

+* Set up a monitor that checks the number of read requests issued to the device per second.
+* Set up a monitor that checks the number of write requests issued to the device per second.